facebookarchive/caffe2/_docs/getting-started/ubuntu.md

 <block class="ubuntu compile" />
 ### Optional GPU Support

-If you plan to use GPU instead of CPU only, then you should install NVIDIA CUDA and cuDNN, a GPU-accelerated library of primitives for deep neural networks.
+If you plan to use GPU instead of CPU only, then you should install NVIDIA CUDA 8 and cuDNN v5.1 or v6.0, a GPU-accelerated library of primitives for deep neural networks.
 [NVIDIA's detailed instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation) or if you're feeling lucky try the quick install set of commands below.

 **Update your graphics card drivers first!** Otherwise you may suffer from a wide range of difficult to diagnose errors.